GraysonKing/kafka-streaming/README.md

 ## Setting up on Docker EE

-Follow this [guide](https://docs.docker.com/install/linux/docker-ee/ubuntu/#set-up-the-repository), then set up the containers with docker-compose, docker stack, or the UDP

-### With docker-compose or docker stack
+Follow this [guide](https://docs.docker.com/install/linux/docker-ee/ubuntu/#set-up-the-repository) to get Docker EE to work, then set up the containers with docker-compose or docker stack

 Clone this repository onto your machine: